csbingao/csbingao.github.io/_pages/about.md

 More info
 ======
-I enjoy long cycling journey to watch the landscape as well as collecting stories.
-In the past, it's super proud to me that I have done two long cycling journey with my patners, which two are 1).
+I enjoy long cycling journeys to watch the landscape as well as collecting stories.
+In the past, it's super proud to me that I have done two long cycling journeys with my partners, which two are 1).
 Wuhan, Hubei -> Changsha, Hunan, 400km 2).
 Cycling Qinghai Lake, Qinghai, 400km.

-I'm always planning to unlock more interesting cycling journey.
+I'm always planning to unlock more interesting cycling journeys.
 If you want to be with me, let's explore together.